dixon629/hexo_blog/source/_posts/add-customized-button-text-angularjs-dropdown-mulitipselect.md

 2. **selectedModel**: the selected model of dropdown list
 3. **settings**: the settings of dropdown list

-This is a demo to how to display "All" when you check the all items for the dropdown
+This is a demo: how to display "All" when you check the all items for the dropdown
 ```javascript
 function dropdownButtonTextFunction(options,selectedModel,settings){
     if(selectedModel && selectedModel.length == options.length){